Top 14 Ice Cream Brands

 How many calories are in ice cream?

-Given that ice cream is often made from dairy products with the addition of sweeteners, it is a very high-calorie dessert.
+Ice cream is often made from dairy products with the addition of sweeteners, making it a very high-calorie dessert.
 However, the calorie content also depends on the other ingredients.

 • Frozen fruit ice, due to its high sugar content, can contain about 150 calories;